 Ebola (Ebola Virus Disease)

-Last Updated 9/19/2014 - The City of Milwaukee Health Department continues to closely follow information regarding the 2014 Ebola outbreak currently affecting the four West African countries of Guinea, Liberia, Nigeria, and Sierra Leone.
+Last Updated 10/20/2014 - The City of Milwaukee Health Department continues to closely follow information regarding the 2014 Ebola outbreak currently affecting the three West African countries of Guinea, Liberia, and Sierra Leone, as well as cases in the United States and Spain.
 The U.S. Centers for Disease Control and Prevention (CDC) has stated Ebola does not pose a significant threat to the U.S. public.

 All Milwaukee-area travelers who have been to the affected countries within the past 21 days are asked to contact the City of Milwaukee Health Department at (414) 286-3624 during business hours or (414) 286-2150 after hours.

 For the most up-to-date information, guidance and resources, please visit the CDC's Ebola information page here and the State of Wisconsin Department of Health services website here.
 For further information, please see the links below.

 Frequently Asked Questions: (Download in English) (Download in Spanish)

 What is Ebola?

 Ebola is a hemorrhagic fever virus caused by the Ebola virus.
 It affects many of the body’s organ systems and often causes severe illness.
 Symptoms of Ebola most commonly start eight to 10 days after coming into contact with Ebola virus, but can occur as early as two days or up to 21 days after exposure.